 Let’s look at some reasons for selling that have more to do with the owner than with the business:

 Retirement.
 This one goes without saying.
 An owner who is ready for another chapter in life is willing to sell a perfectly good business so they can move on.

 Divorce.
 When husbands and wives are partners in a business, sometimes the business gets sold as part of the divorce.

 Partnership disputes.
 Most partnerships start well, but not all end that way.
 If there is a breakdown in a partnership where both parties want out, it can mean putting the business on the market.

 Medical reasons.
 If the owner or a member of their family has a medical condition that will take precedence over the business, or will keep the owner from being able to run the business, the business will likely end up on the market.

 The kids decided not to follow in the family footsteps.
-Many small business owners have their children work with them in the business, but when the time comes for mom and/or dad to retire the kids may want to do something else.
+Many small business owners have their children work with them in the business, but when the time comes for mom and/or dad to retire, sometimes the kids want to do something else.